UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 - 1 `Allen Key`
 - 1 `Connector Plate`

-- Construct the dictionary so that the part names are the keys and the quantities of the the parts, are the values for the dictionary.
+- Construct the dictionary so that the part names are the keys and the quantities of the parts, are the values for the dictionary.
 - Name the dictionary `ikea_shoe_rack`.

 <codeblock id="04_12">
 - Are you naming your dictionary properly?
-- Are all your parts spelt correctly?
+- Are all your parts spelled correctly?

 </codeblock>